 Dark and Black Opal – Natural Opal Types 1

 A solid piece of opal with a natural dark or black back.
-This makes the foreground of the stone darker and opaque [non see-through] on top.
+This makes the foreground of the stone darker and opaque [nnon-see-through on top.
 Black and dark opals come in all color variations.
-This page of pendants features some black opal and opal doublets as well. you will notice that some really brilliant doublets are higher priced that some solid black opals. it all depends on the brightness and the quality of the stone itself.
+This page of pendants features some black opal and opal doublets as well. you will notice that some really brilliant doublets are higher priced than some solid black opals. it all depends on the brightness and the quality of the stone itself.
 They are all natural opal types.

 Pale Opal – Natural Opal Types 1